 7. The Movie I’d Happily Watch With My Dad:

-Racecars more race cars = happy dad!
+Racecars the 1970s more race cars = happy dad!
 This was a zippy little film that didn’t make much of a splash but is perfectly suitable to watch with any male in my life.
 It was like Blades of Glory only more serious and with less Aerosmith songs.

 8. The Movie That Was Essentially One Giant Fart Noise: